 Oral analgesia usually takes the pain away one day after the surgery.
 However, some of my patients don’t have to take oral analgesia because of the certain techniques I use to minimise pain.

 When done by the right cosmetic surgeon, a nose job can change your life.
 By making your nose smaller, rhinoplasty can give your more confidence and self-esteem.

-If you are interested in knowing how to make your nose smaller, contact us to book a consultation today!
+If you want to know how to make your nose smaller, contact us to book a consultation today!